giusguerrini/xwterm/doc/60-coding-conventions.md

 - Always use braces for control structures: do not rely on your focus when adding the second line of a conditional.

+<h2 id="special-notes">Special notes...</h2>

+### ...for C programmers
+Dear C programmer, I have wonderful news for you: the Lord is not going to punish you for doubling an array, nor for not sorting it in place.
+In His infinite mercy, He hasn't even punished those who invented the `cmd.exe` syntax.

+Dear C programmer, I know what lies deep within your soul: the longing for a simple life, filled with small joys.
+The love for old things, from a time when the world was simple and people knew how a CPU worked.

+Dear C programmer, "mon semblant, mon frère!".

+### ...for programmes in `[ "Angular", "Electron", "React", "Vue"... ]`
+You had a difficult childhood and learned early on how harsh life can be.
+Browsers were unreliable, ready to betray you at the first opportunity.
+`this` changed its meaning without any apparent reason.
+Features upon which you had built your applications were suddenly deprecated and killed.
+But you didn't surrender.
+You worked hard.
+You fought.
+And eventually, you made it.
+Now, you live in a stunning loft on the top floor of a building.
+What a wonderful skyline!

+But don’t you feel a subtle uneasiness?
+A hint of dissatisfaction?